 Figure 5.
 COMSOL simulation of the thermal energy developed during ablation after one laser pulse evaluated during 20 ns (a, b, c) and during 2000 ns (d, e, f).

-Returning to the optical images of layered structures obtained with the ICCD camera, that could be in connection with the analysis of the ablation plume with mass spectrometry which indicates a large number of neutral and charged chemical species (atoms and ions of silver, iron, nickel, boron, as well as different combinations of Ag-B, Fe-B, Ni-B as well as others).
+Returning to the optical images of layered structures obtained with the ICCD camera, that could be in connection with the analysis of the ablation plume with mass spectrometry, which indicates a large number of neutral and charged chemical species (atoms and ions of silver, iron, nickel, boron, as well as different combinations of Ag-B, Fe-B, Ni-B etc.).

 The diffractogram obtained from the XRD analysis of the thin film deposited from the Ag target (Ag-thin film) shows its polycrystalline structure (Figure 6).
-The X-Ray diffraction analysis on the Ag-thin film evidenced the crystalline specific sharp peaks and Miller indices as (111), (200), (220) and (311), as in literature [22–25].
+The X-Ray diffraction analysis on the Ag-thin film evidenced the crystalline specific sharp peaks and Miller indices as (111), (200), (220) and (311), as in literature [28–32].
 Since the deposition was performed on a glass substrate at ambient temperature (without heating), it means that the crystalline structure was formed in the ablation plume, by crystal growth.
 Silver crystalline states in different crystal growth stages could also contribute to the optical images of the plume of ablation as layered structures of Figure 2.